COLORADO YOUNG LEADERS STAFF

 CYL gives youth the confidence to lead through service, advocate for issues they care about, and connect with a community of change makers.

 Recruitment & Outreach Coordinator

-Summit Guides are there for your students through their journeys – they are the fun adult leaders who facilitate the Leadership Exploration Meetings.
+Summit Guides are there for you along your leadership journey – they are the enthusiastic, passion-driven adult leaders who facilitate the Leadership Exploration Meetings.

 CYL helps students find their voice in their community.
 Then gives them the tools to persuade their passions.
 The students never fail to surprise me with what their passionate hearts achieve.
 I can proudly say I have learned so much from the voices who will lead the future.